Japanese war crimes: Definitions

 The Tokyo Charter defines war crimes as "violations of the laws or customs of war," which involves acts using prohibited weapons, violating battlefield norms while engaging in combat with the enemy combatants, or against protected persons, including enemy civilians and citizens and property of neutral states as in the case of the attack on Pearl Harbor.

-Military personnel from the Empire of Japan have been convicted of committing many such acts during the period of Japanese imperialism from the late 19th to mid-20th centuries.
-Japanese military soldiers conducted a series of human rights abuses against civilians and prisoners of war throughout East Asia and the western Pacific region.
+Military personnel from the Empire of Japan have been convicted of many such acts committed during the period of Japanese imperialism from the late 19th to mid-20th centuries.
+Japanese military personnel conducted a series of human rights abuses against civilians and prisoners of war throughout East Asia and the western Pacific region.
 These events reached their height during the Second Sino-Japanese War of 1937–45 and the Asian and Pacific campaigns of World War II (1941–45).